 Instantiator calls

-Artefact, configuration type, and basic type operations
+Artifact, configuration type, and basic type operations

 Further, the VIL runtime environment performs dynamic dispatch, i.e., the operation determined and bound at script parsing time will be reconsidered with respect to the actual types of parameters and the best matching operation will dynamically be determined (similar to dynamic dispatch in Xtend [2]).
 This avoids the need for explicit type checking or large alternative decision blocks.